CapiSys-Inc/ata-programming-course/data/index.md

 sidebar_priority: 7000
 ---

-This is the course material page for the Introduction to Programming course (BSCS1001, 5 ECTS) and the Advanced Course in Programming (BSCS1002, 5 ECTS) from the Department of Computer Science at the University of Helsinki.
+This is the course material page for the Introduction to Programming course (BSCS1001, 5 ECTS) and the Advanced Course in Programming (BSCS1002, 5 ECTS) from the Department of Computer Science at the University of Helsinki taught in collaboration with Asia Tech Academy.

 To pass either of the two courses you are expected to complete programming exercises and take part in an exam.
 Please see the [Grading and exams](/grading-and-exams) page for more details.